 OmniFocus Plug-In Directory

-Add new functionality to OmniFocus on Mac, iPhone, and iPad using Omni Automation Plug-Ins.
+Add new functionality to OmniFocus on Mac, iPhone, iPad and Apple Vision Pro using Omni Automation Plug-Ins.

 Omni Automation is a technology that allows you to extend the capabilities of OmniFocus and the Omni Group’s other apps (OmniOutliner, OmniGraffle, and OmniPlan) using plug-ins.
 You can use plug-ins that others have written, modify existing ones, or even write your own.

 You can even write your own plug-ins if you have some JavaScript programming skills.
 Visit the Omni Group’s Omni Automation website to learn more about writing plug-ins for OmniFocus and Omni’s other apps.
-And please drop us a line if you’d like to include one of your plug-in creations in our directory.
+Please let us know if you’d like to include one of your plug-in creations in our directory.

 Please note that you’ll need the Pro version of OmniFocus to use Omni Automation.